buttercup/buttercup-core/API.md

 <a name="getEntryURLs"></a>

 ## getEntryURLs(properties, preference)
-Get URLs from an entry's propertyies
+Get URLs from an entry's properties
 Allows for preferential sorting

 **Kind**: global function